A comprehensive simulation package for radio interferometers in python

 pyuvsim which enable some features,

-file format.
+on the moon.
 If you would like these tools as well as the full simulator, install

-pip install pyuvsim[all]
+pip install pyuvsim[all] (or use the

 If you are using